openhab/openhab-addons/bundles/org.openhab.binding.vesync/README.md

 The binding code is based on a lot of work done by other developers:

 - Contributors of (https://github.com/webdjoe/pyvesync) - Python interface for VeSync
-- Rene Scherer, Holger Eisold - (https://www.openhab.org/addons/bindings/surepetcare) Sure Petcare Binding for openHab as a reference point for the starting blocks of this code
+- Rene Scherer, Holger Eisold - (https://www.openhab.org/addons/bindings/surepetcare) Sure Petcare Binding for openHAB as a reference point for the starting blocks of this code